glumia/pylaprof/benchmark/README.md

 ./performance_impact.py --iterations 10 --period 0.01
 ```

-You can easily adapt it do measure the impact of pylaprof on any other function.
+You can easily adapt it to measure the impact of pylaprof on any other function.

 ## Profile and benchmark a sampler